ArtOfIllusion/ArtOfIllusion/docs/manual/managing_images.rst

 .. figure:: managing_images/manage_images.png

-Imagemapped textures and procedural editors also open this dialog to handle images.
+Image-mapped textures and procedural editors also open this dialog to handle images.

 .. note:: Stretching the dialog will enlarge the icons.